AssassinUKG/XSSPlayground/README.md

 3. Run the php local server or xampp

-*If you have xampp installed use that instead of the php server.
+*If you have xampp installed use that instead of the php server. (htdocs)

 *Have php installed so you can use php in terminal, then start a local server*